captainrobbo/wikijstest/manuals/cms/recordingevents.md

 *Entering Wind Speed*
 ![Windinput](/uploads/fieldevent-postevent/windinput.png "Windinput")

+Enter "+" or "-" as appropriate, for example "+2.3".
+If there is no wind speed, enter "0.0".

 This will show in the results display in brackets underneath each competitor's effort.

 *Wind Speed Display*
 ![Winddisplay](/uploads/fieldevent-postevent/winddisplay.png "Winddisplay")